omrihar/omrihar.github.io/index.md

 interested in the use of [Information Geometry][IG] to study [phase transitions][pt] in [complex adaptive systems][cas].

-When I'm not working on my PhD I take care of my 6 months old daughter, go bouldering at [Monk Bouldergym][monk] or get excited about a new (or old) awesome `python` library.
+When I'm not working on my Ph.D.
+I take care of my baby daughter, go bouldering at [Monk Bouldergym][monk] or get excited about a new (or old) awesome `python` library.